nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 ```

 ### check if a path is a folder using os.path.isdir
+* When a user clicks on a file or folder, the URL can be resolved in to an absolute path at the server
+*

 ## Injecting form object into the template
 * The below `server.py` is a simple flask server accessible at `http://localhost:50100` which serves `home.html.j2` template present in the `templates` folder